lifting-bits/fennec/README.md

 To replace your function, run the following command:

 `bash run.sh [mode (1 or 2)] [path to remill-build directory] [path to IDA Pro] [original binary] [replacement binary] [name of original function] [name of replacement function] [if using mode 2: name of stub function] [any necessary compilation flags]`

-## An Example

-The capabilities of this tool can be demonstrated in the patching of a common cryptographic vulnerability resulting from a static initialization vector in the CBC mode of AES encryption.
-We began with a program that calls OpenSSL's implementation of AES, but generates an IV by calling a function that returns a static value.
-We used this tool to replace the call to this constant function with a call to new function that would generate a randomized IV.
-With a simple C program containing a replacement function, we ran the tool using both modes to produce a new binary that would generate a random IV.
-When using mode 2, the new binary checked whether the original function was constant and replaced it only if it was.
-The code for this example can be found in the `example` directory.